 - Prevention is better than cure

-These principles are kept in mind when I take your case, develop a treatment plan and put in place an individualized protocol for maintenance of long-term wellbeing.
-Treatment plans may include dietary advice, herbal preparations, supplements, flower essences, homeopathic remedies and lifestyle interventions.
+These principles are kept in mind when I take your case, develop a treatment plan, and put in place an individualized protocol for the maintenance of long-term wellbeing.
+Treatment plans may include dietary advice, herbal preparations, supplements, flower essences, homeopathic remedies, and lifestyle interventions.

 I practice evidence-based naturopathic medicine, which includes both scientific and traditional evidence.

-The modalities I use in my practice include dietary and nutritional advice; using food as medicine by addressing meal planning, macronutrient balance and meal preparation, clinical nutritional medicine, western herbal medicine, lifestyle advice/counselling and eating psychology principles such as mind-body nutrition.
+The modalities I use in my practice include dietary and nutritional advice; using food as medicine by addressing meal planning, macronutrient balance and meal preparation, clinical nutritional medicine, western herbal medicine, flower essences, lifestyle advice/counselling, and mind-body eating principles such as mind-body nutrition.

 What conditions can I help with?

-- Mood disorders- anxiety, depression, post-natal depression, panic attacks, pyroluria/Pyrrole disorder, PANS/PANDAS
+- Mood disorders- anxiety, depression, post-natal depression, panic attacks, obsessive compulsive disorder

 - Improving memory and cognition